North America Lambert Conformal Conic Projection

 When you place a cone on the Earth and unwrap it, this results in a conic projection.

-Some of the popular conic projections are Albers Equal Area Conic and the Lambert Conformal Conic projections.
+Some of the popular conic projections are the Albers Equal Area Conic and the Lambert Conformal Conic projections.

 Here are some details on conic projections and how maps use them today.